Edging - 7.5/10

 Summary: Fred Nicole, Chris Sharma, Steph Davis, Dean Potter.
 Those are just a handful of the legendary climbers who have been known to wear the Anasazi line, the predecessor of Five Ten’s new NIAD range.

-When an upgrade of a much loved classic is announced, we always hold our breath in anticipation.
+When an upgrade of an iconic climbing shoe is announced, we always hold our breath in anticipation.
 Once the bar has already been set high, the shoe manufacturer needs to bring their ‘A game’ to knock it out of the park.

-With the NIAD VCS, Five Ten have done exactly that.
-The medium-stiff profile and a neutral last make make this a comfortable option for sport climbing and bouldering, whilst having the level of performance you would expect from a much more aggressive shoe.
+With the NIAD VCS, Five Ten has done exactly that.
+The medium-stiff profile and a neutral last make this a comfortable option for sport climbing and bouldering, whilst having the level of performance you would expect from a much more aggressive shoe.

-The Stealth C4 rubber bring a good balance between friction and durability that make the shoe feel at home at the crag and in the gym.
+The Stealth C4 rubber brings a good balance between friction and durability that makes the shoe feel at home at the crag and in the gym.

 In short; this shoe has all the tools needed for beginners to find their feet, and experienced climbers to crush hard.